-This article is part of a comprehensive series of articles designed to help small businesses grow and succeed online.
+This blog post is part of a comprehensive series of articles designed to help small business owners succeed online.

-In this blog post, you will learn some WordPress facts and figures that will help you understand why millions of businesses around the world rely on WordPress and what kind of businesses are using WordPress today.
+In this article, you will learn some impressive WordPress usage statistics that will help you understand why millions of businesses around the world choose WordPress to power their websites and what kind of people and businesses are using WordPress today.

-- 23 out of every hundred new domains registered in the U.S. are for installing a new WordPress site.
+- 23 out of every 100 new domains registered in the U.S. are for installing a new WordPress site.

-- There are well over 60 million installations of WordPress worldwide.
-This number is growing every day.
+- There are well over 60 million installations of WordPress.
+This number increases every day.

 - WordPress sites around the world publish an average of 24 posts per second.